-- 3. The SCRS shall continue to review relevant information on the by-catch of sea turtles and advise the Commission on the effectiveness of these measures and the impacts of any such measures on other species, as appropriate, by 2022.
-To support this work, CPCs should estimate and provide to the SCRS sea turtle by-catch rates that take into consideration gear characteristics, times and locations, target species, and disposition status (i.e., discarded dead or released alive). - 4.
+- 3. The SCRS shall continue to review relevant information on the by-catch of sea turtles and advise the Commission on the effectiveness of these mitigation measures and the impacts of any such mitigation measures on other species, as appropriate, by 2022.
+To support this work, CPCs should provide to the SCRS estimates of sea turtle by-catch rates that take into consideration: gear characteristics; time (i.e. month or season), and location of capture; targeted species during bycatch; and disposition status (i.e., discarded dead or released alive). - 4.
 In their Annual Reports to ICCAT, CPCs shall report on the implementation of paragraphs 1, 2, and 3 of this Recommendation. - 5.
+Paragraphs 1-4 shall not apply to CPCs whose fishing vessels operate only north of 55 degrees N or south of 40 degrees S latitude (i.e., outside the geographic range of Atlantic sea turtles).
+CPCs claiming this exemption shall indicate this in their Annual Report. - 6.
 This recommendation supplements the Recommendation by ICCAT on the By-catch of Sea Turtles in ICCAT Fisheries [Rec.
-10-09] and the Recommendation by ICCAT Amending Recommendation 10-09 on the By-catch of Sea Turtles in ICCAT Fisheries [Rec.
+10-09] and the Recommendation by ICCAT Amending Recommendation 10- 09 on the By-catch of Sea Turtles in ICCAT Fisheries [Rec.
 13-11].